 Python Random – random() Function

-There are certain situations that involve games or simulations which work on non-deterministic approach.
+There are certain situations that involve games or simulations which work on a non-deterministic approach.
 In these types of situations, random numbers are extensively used in the following applications:

 - Creating pseudo-random numbers on Lottery scratch cards